 The Demodex folliculorum is a type of mite that lives in facial hair, especially in eyelashes.
 It is invisible to the naked eye.
 It is found in approximately 10 to 20% of the population, especially the elderly.
 Rest assured, the Demodex is usually safe and won't cause your eyes any harm!

 8. Your eyes see the world upside down

 Did you know that the image captured by your eyes is actually upside down?
 It's the brain that takes care of putting it back in the right direction, and in only a fraction of a second!

-The eyes are without a doubt one of the most amazing parts of our body.
+The eyes are, without a doubt, one of the most amazing parts of our body.
 They also are the most important and fragile part of the human body.
-Before using fancy contact lenses for your costume this year, consult your optometrist to make sure they are safe.
+Before using fancy contact lenses for your costume this year, consult your optometrist to ensure they are safe.